Pregnancy should be a positive and exciting time. It is also a time when information and support is needed and questions may arise.

 You should return to the same job if you took Ordinary Maternity Leave.
 If you have taken Additional Maternity Leave, then you have the right to return to a job that is not significantly different, but it may not be the same.

-If you become pregnant again during your maternity leave, then a second period of maternity leave will begin immediately, without you returning to work.
+If you become pregnant again during your maternity leave, then you are entitled to a second period of maternity leave without the need for you to return to work between the pregnancies.